 One of the best ways to ensure your users have the best possible experience with your app is to keep it updated frequently.

-Nobody likes an unstable app that is plagued with issues like crashes, or slowdowns, so it’s important to stay on top of updates to prevent poor user experience.
+Nobody likes an unstable app plagued by issues like crashes or slowdowns, so staying on top of updates is crucial to prevent a poor user experience.

-Providing a place in-app for users to leave feedback is a good way to stay on top of this without relying solely on App Store reviews.
+Providing an in-app feedback mechanism allows you to stay on top of this without relying solely on App Store reviews.

-Make your user’s feedback or suggestions feel valued, consider providing some sort of in-app reward to show your gratitude.
+Make your users’ feedback or suggestions feel valued by considering in-app rewards to show your gratitude.

 Frequent internal testing will be another great way to know what to prioritize in updates.
 Make sure to take advantage of testing software such as TestComplete or Appium to make testing a bit easier.